Subscribe Now

 If you’re using WordPress, the good news is that you can edit and personalize your theme by modifying your site’s CSS.
 What is CSS?
 It stands for Cascading Style Sheets – and CSS controls how your HTLM elements are shown on the screen.

-It doesn’t matter if you have absolutely no experience because, with the following methods, you can add original and custom CSS to your WordPress website today.
+It doesn’t matter if you have no experience because, with the following methods, you can add original and custom CSS to your WordPress website today.

 How to Add Custom CSS to your WordPress Website